 The sacrificial keel protection plate at the stern adds protection and longevity to the hull.

-Perception Pescador Pro 10 features spacious deck space with enough room to cast lines and manage the catch.
+Perception Pescador Pro 10 features a spacious deck with enough room to cast lines and manage the catch.
 The cockpit takes up half of the kayak’s total length.
 There are no bungee tie-downs, sharp edges or notches that can snag your threads and hooks, making it a safe, fishing-friendly environment even for inexperienced anglers.

 The cockpit includes a low-profile pod designed to fit the battery for your fish finder, a cup holder, and six scupper holes for draining the water.
 There are two more scupper holes in the rear, as well as one in the bow tank well specially positioned to fit the transducer wiring.
 There are no day hatches or any dry storage compartments in the cockpit where you could stow your personal belongings or water-sensitive items.